[Super beginner's guide in 1 minute] Done! Checking system uptime for Linux-based OS

 Hello!

-is a command to check the system uptime of Linux-based operating systems.
+.
+This command checks the system's uptime on Linux-based operating systems.

-When there is a reboot, you can use the " uptime " command to find out when the reboot took place.
+When a reboot occurs, the "uptime" command tells me when the reboot took place.

 uptime command